-The man who Conor McGregor allegedly wanted to attack on the UFC team bus now wants to fight him this year
+The man Conor McGregor is accused of targeting in the UFC bus attack now wants to fight him this year

 Khabib Nurmagomedov wants to settle his rivalry with Conor McGregor.

-The Russian wrestler won the vacant UFC lightweight world title when he beat Al Iaquinta at UFC 223 on April 7 – just two days after McGregor’s alleged attack on a UFC team bus in New York.
+The Russian wrestler won the vacant UFC lightweight world title when he beat Al Iaquinta at UFC 223 on April 7 – just two days after his UFC team bus was attacked in New York in an incident blamed on McGregor.

-UFC boss Dana White suggested that McGregor wanted to reach Nurmagomedov, who was on the bus at the time, during the alleged attack.
+The UFC boss Dana White said afterward that McGregor wanted to reach Nurmagomedov, who was not injured in the attack.

 White said the attack was retaliation for the way Nurmagomedov once treated Artem Lobov, McGregor’s teammate.
 Nurmagomedov and Lobov had an altercation at a team hotel on April 3.
 In video captured by MMA Focus, Nurmagomedov and members of his team appeared to corner Lobov and slap him.